Skip To The Main Content

 14:55 | Q&A

-Dr. David Kennedy is an Assistant Professor of Biology studying pathogen ecology at Penn State University.
-Dr. Kennedy will be presenting an educational session on pathogen spillover into humans and the challenges associated with experimentally studying spillover in the lab.
-According to Dr Kennedy, pathogens spill over into humans frequently but understanding “the likelihood that a virus will be transmissible in a new host is hugely challenging, especially with the replication needed to gain scientific insight”.
-Dr. Kennedy will present his research model of using nematodes as a unique host organism and how this model has promise to predict future crossovers before they develop into global pandemics.
+Dr. David Kennedy is an Assistant Professor of Biology studying pathogen ecology at The Pennsylvania State University.
+In this session, he will discuss pathogen spillover and the challenges associated with experimentally studying spillover in the lab.
+According to Dr Kennedy, pathogens spillover into humans frequently but understanding “the likelihood that a virus will be transmissible in a new host is hugely challenging, especially with the replication needed to gain scientific insight.”
+Dr. Kennedy will also present his research model of using nematodes as a unique host organism and how this model has promise to predict future crossovers before they develop into global pandemics.

 16:30 | Q&A

 How does one establish a true risk-based approach for pharmaceutical manufacturing?
 This plenary session will focus on risk management and data governance.
 With the help of case studies, Peter Baker will explore factors that hinder implementation of regulatory expectations for both human and animal medical products.
-The speaker will present potential solutions to overcome inherent biases and experiences through critical thinking resources, as well as highlight simple tools to help meet the ultimate goal of knowledge management.
-Come join us for an exciting discussion that will benefit both regulators and industry members, alike!
+He will also present potential solutions to overcome inherent biases and experiences through critical thinking resources, as well as highlight simple tools to help meet the ultimate goal of knowledge management.

 10:45 – 12:15 | Concurrent Sessions